Estimative Index Explained

 250 ml Water

-nb.
-It is preferable to make up the solutions in RO water or deionised water, but tap water can be used if need be.
-The hydrochloric acid is added to help preserve the solution and isn't absolutely necessary if you don't have it.
+*It is preferable to make up the solutions in RO water or deionised water, but tap water can be used if need be.
+The Potassium Sorbate and Ascorbic Acid act as a yeast and mold inhibitor and antioxidant - both are available from The Nutrient Company.

 Dosing